KUMV-TV: History

-Programming

-Syndicated programming

-Syndicated programming on KUMV-TV includes Rachael Ray, Dateline, and Wheel of Fortune, among others.

 Newscasts

-KUMV airs its own newscasts from Monday through Friday at 6 p.m. and 10 p.m.
+KUMV airs its own newscasts from Monday through Friday at 6 and 10 p.m.
 The first 10 minutes (which includes regional news and weather) originate at KMOT.
 KUMV has its own news and sports anchor who fill the remaining 20 minutes.
 Weekend newscasts are simulcast from KFYR.

-From 2002 to 2007, KMOT was forced to cut its newscasts to 20 minutes while simulcasting the first 10 minutes of KFYR-TV's 6 p.m. and 10 p.m. newscasts, much as KUMV does now.
-In January 2007, KMOT began broadcasting a full half-hour of news at 6:00 p.m. and 10:00 p.m once again.
+From 2002 to 2007, KMOT was forced to cut its newscasts to 20 minutes while simulcasting the first 10 minutes of KFYR-TV's 6 and 10 p.m. newscasts, much as KUMV does now.
+In January 2007, KMOT began airing full 30-minute newscasts at 6 and 10 p.m. once again.
 It also added a weatherman and photographer/reporter to the staff.

 The stations occasionally share stories with co-owned KVLY-TV.
 The five stations simulcast major North Dakota sporting events and statewide political debates under the NBC North Dakota brand name and share certain equipment, such as remote broadcasting vehicles.
 On April 30, 2012, NBC North Dakota began broadcasting its local newscasts in high definition.

 NBC North Dakota has long dominated the ratings in western North Dakota as a whole; the main stations and their semi-satellites count as one station for ratings and regulatory purposes.
 However, KMOT has spent most of its history as a distant runner-up to KXMC-TV in the northern half of the market.

 The Fox-affiliated subchannel debuted West Dakota Fox News at Nine during October 2014, originating from KFYR's studios in Bismarck.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KUMV-TV shut down its analog signal, over VHF channel 8, on February 16, 2009, the day prior to the original date in which full-power television stations in the United States were set to transition from analog to digital broadcasts under federal mandate (which was later rescheduled for June 12, 2009).
+KUMV-TV shut down its analog signal, over VHF channel 8, on February 16, 2009, the day prior to the original date on which full-power television stations in the United States were set to transition from analog to digital broadcasts under federal mandate (which was later rescheduled for June 12, 2009).
 The station's digital signal relocated from its pre-transition UHF channel 52, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 8 for post-transition operations.